fenprace/CapRack/README.md

 Mounting the devices on a open rack tray is a common solution.
 For nerds who care more about appearance, CapRack is now a better alternative.

-The concept of CapRack is simple: split 1U vertically into 2 0.5U CapRack modules.
+The concept of CapRack is simple: break 1U vertically into 2 0.5U CapRack modules.
 CapRack modules all follow the same standard to connect each other.
 **Connect any 2 CapRack modules into a 1U mini rack module.**
 Some examples: